bklevence/jcorp-nomad/README.md

 ## What's Included

-- [/firmware](/firmware/) – Arduino firmware for ESP32-S3, I will probably spin this into the ardiuno folder as a sketch at some point, for now it's nice to have so I can see deltas between repos.
+- [/firmware](/firmware) – Literally just Arduino firmware for ESP32-S3, I will probably spin this into the ardiuno folder as a sketch at some point, for now it's nice to have so I can see deltas between repos.
-    - `firmware/Nomad.ino` - Wi-Fi name and password can be changed here
+    - [/firmware/JcorpNomadProject/JcorpNomadProject.ino](/firmware/JcorpNomadProject/JcorpNomadProject.ino) - Wi-Fi name and password can be changed here
-- `/SD_Card_Template/` – Web UI, HTML files, and [media.py](media.py).
+- [/SD_Card_Template](/SD_Card_Template/) – Web UI, HTML files, and [/SD_Card_Template/media.json](/SD_Card_Template/media.json).
-    - `menu.html`- Branding (logo, favicon) can be replaced in here.
+    - [/SD_Card_Template/menu.html](/SD_Card_Template/menu.html) - Branding (logo, favicon) can be replaced in here.
 Sections (Movies, Music, etc.) can be removed from here.
-- `/Arduino/libraries/` – arduino libraries I needed to get this off the ground.
+- [/Arduino/libraries/](/Arduino/libraries/) – arduino libraries I needed to get this off the ground.
 This was a zip as a release on main branch.

 ## Folder Structure (on SD Card)